 The "Threshold (%)" field enables the user to set a percentage value.
-This value acts as a threshold for the signal change to ignore the filter.
-This is a way to be very reactive when a big signal change happens and the positioner must move the valve immediately.
+This value acts as a threshold for the signal noise level.
+If the noise level exceeds this threshold, the filter is activated to smooth out the signal.

 Set-Point Filter panel